zakirullin/cognitive-load/README.md

 When reading code, you put things like values of variables, control flow logic and call sequences into your head.
 The average person can hold roughly [four such chunks](https://github.com/zakirullin/cognitive-load/issues/16) in working memory.
 Once the cognitive load reaches this threshold, it becomes much harder to understand things.

 *Let's say we have been asked to make some fixes to a completely unfamiliar project.
 We were told that a really smart developer had contributed to it.
 Lots of cool architectures, fancy libraries and trendy technologies were used.
-In other words, **the previous author had created a high cognitive load for us.***
+In other words, **the author had created a high cognitive load for us.***

 ![Cognitive Load](/img/cognitiveloadv4.png)

 We should reduce the cognitive load in our projects as much as possible.

-The tricky part is that the previous author may not have experienced a high cognitive load due to familiarity with the project.
+The tricky part is that the author may not have experienced a high cognitive load due to familiarity with the project.

 <details>
   <summary><b>Familiarity vs Simplicity</b></summary>